AnnoyingDog99/AnnoyingDog99/README.md

 Currently I'm studying to become a software engineer at [NHL-Stenden].

 I love to try out new things.
 As of now, I'm looking to try out:
-- Svelte

 - Vulkan
+- Unity
+- PWA
-- Unity3D
+- CMAKE
-- Blender
+- Kotlin
-- FLStudio
+- Swift

 If you want to contact me, try my mail: jan.vlasman99@gmail.com